williamgilpin/fnn/README.md

 + `pendulum_train.pkl` and `pendulum_test.pkl` correspond to two different double pendulum experiments, taken from a series of experiments by [Asseman et al.](https://developer.ibm.com/exchanges/data/all/double-pendulum-chaotic/).
 In Asseman et al.'s original study, pendula were filmed, and the $(x,y)$ positions of centroids were detected.
 Here, we have converted the dataset into canonical Hamiltonian coordinates $(\theta_1, \theta_2, \dot\theta_1, \dot\theta_2)$.
 + `ecg_train.pkl` and `ecg_test.pkl` correspond to ECG measurements for two different patients, taken from the [PhysioNet QT database](https://physionet.org/content/qtdb/1.0.0/)
 + `mouse.pkl` A time series of spiking rates for a neuron in a mouse thalamus.
 Raw spike data was obtained from [CRCNS](http://crcns.org/data-sets/thalamus/th-1/about-th-1) and processed with the authors' code in order to generate a spike rate time series.

-Some functions used for baselines in this repository have been adapted from code in other repositories.
-We have included these files here directly, in order to reduce dependencies.
-However, if using these portions of this code in future work, please heed their licenses and attribution requirements:
-+ The file `tica.py` is a standalone version of the tICA implementation in [MSMBuilder](https://github.com/msmbuilder/msmbuilder)